 - Amazon Handmade

 eBay connects millions of buyers with sellers globally.
-Their sales surpassed $9B in 2017.
 Like Amazon, eBay operates in many markets including North America, Europe, Asia, and Australasia.
 Their e-commerce ecosystem includes specialty websites like Shopping.com, StubHub, Gumtree, Kijiji, and Vivanuncios.
-Products are sold via a silent auction in which users can input the maximum price they are willing to pay and via “Buy It Now” features that enables its users to purchase items at a set price.
-Its featured products are categorized as fashion, home and garden, electronics, motors, collectibles, antiques and visual art, stationery, electronics, and more.
+Products are sold via a silent auction in which users can input the maximum price they are willing to pay and via “Buy It Now” features that enable users to purchase items at set prices.
+Featured product categories include fashion, home, garden, electronics, motors, collectibles, antiques, visual art, stationery, electronics, and more.
 It’s been several years since I sold anything on eBay, but I have fond memories of the money I made.

 Rakuten is the largest e-commerce company in Japan, and third largest e-commerce marketplace worldwide.
-They are closing in on $9B in revenues.
 The company has operations throughout Asia, Western Europe, and the Americas.
 They provide a variety of consumer and business-focused services including e-commerce, e-reading, travel, banking, securities, credit card, e-money, media, online marketing, and professional sports.
 Learn how to sell on Rakuten.

-Bonanza is a fast-growing online marketplace of over 15 million items where sellers offer everything from isometric sunglasses to Bieber perfume.
-Merchants use their platform to open stores spanning all product categories.
+Bonanza is a fast-growing online marketplace where sellers offer everything from isometric sunglasses to Bieber perfume.
+Merchants use the platform to open stores spanning all product categories.
 They currently empower more than 30,000 entrepreneurs to create their dream businesses.
 Learn how to sell on Bonanza.

 Etsy is a marketplace for buying and selling handmade and vintage items.
-Users can find products in the categories of clothing and accessories, jewelry, craft supplies and tools, weddings, entertainment, home and living, kids and babies, vintage, and more.
+Product categories include clothing, accessories, jewelry, craft supplies, tools, weddings, entertainment, home, living, infants, vintage, and more.
 Thirty million buyers around the world shop for unique items on their site and mobile application.
 Etsy attracts crafters, artists, and collectors who sell their handmade creations, vintage goods (at least 20 years old), and both handmade and non-handmade crafting supplies.
 International shipping is available at the seller’s discretion.
 Learn how to sell on Etsy.

-Jumia is a leading internet group in Africa, and they have a presence in more than 20 countries.
+Jumia is a leading internet group in Africa with a presence in more than 20 countries.
 Their ecosystem includes more than 100 online and mobile marketplaces and classifieds.
 Customers across the continent can peruse an extensive assortment of affordable, high-quality products for fashion, consumer electronics, home appliances, and beauty products.
 Learn how to sell on Jumia.

 - AliExpress (Alibaba Group)

-AliExpress is an online retail service made up of small businesses in China and elsewhere, such as Singapore, offering products to international online buyers.
-They enable small companies to sell to customers all over the world, and a person can find almost anything for sale.
-Sellers on AliExpress can be either companies or individuals.
-They differ from Amazon because they act only as an e-commerce platform and don’t sell products directly to consumers.
+AliExpress is an online retail service made up of small businesses in China and Asia that sell products to international online buyers.
+Companies or individuals can sell on AliExpress.
 AliExpress is aimed primarily at international buyers in the Americas and Europe.
-Although AliExpress may position itself as an online retailer, most sellers understand that most of their customers are resellers and drop shippers.
+Although they may position themselves as an online retailer, most sellers understand that most of their customers are resellers and drop shippers.
 Currently, only suppliers from Mainland China can sell on AliExpress.
 Learn about using AliExpress to drop ship your way to profits.

 JD is a leading online Chinese retailer.
 JD’s direct sales model is based on sourcing products directly from brands and suppliers and selling them directly to customers through the company’s website and mobile channels.
 Currently, only suppliers from Mainland China can sell on JD.com.
 However, JD Worldwide offers international merchants the ability to tap into the Chinese market even if they do not have a physical presence in China.
 JD Worldwide is open to brands, franchisees, retailers, and traders located outside China.